serversideup/amplitudejs/README.md

 <div class="amplitude-song-time-visualization" amplitude-single-song-time-visualization="true"></div>
 ```

-When AmplitudeJS loads, it will add an additional element inside of that element with the class of "amplitude-song-time-visualization-status".
+When Amplitude.js loads, it will add an additional element inside of that element with the class of "amplitude-song-time-visualization-status".
 This status will update accordingly with the song percentage played.
 When finished it will look like:

 ```html